 The term, "Come and take it," was a slogan used during the Texas Revolution.
 In America, both the original Greek phrase and its English translation are often heard from pro-Second Amendment defenders in defense of the right to keep and bear arms.
 It began to appear on websites in the late 1990s and early 2000s.
 It expresses the concept that one will not surrender their firearms to anyone, including the government, without strong resistance.

-Shotgun News was recently sent a SIG Sauer M1911 Spartan for test and evaluation.
+Firearms News was sent a SIG Sauer M1911 Spartan for test and evaluation.
 Chambered for America's favorite pistol cartridge, the .45 ACP, this is basically a so-called "Government Model" with a 5-inch barrel (127mm) with six grooves rifling with a 1:16 twist.
 The width at the grip panels is 1.4 inches (35.6mm) with an overall height of 5.5 inches (140mm) and a total length of 8.7 inches (221mm).
 The weight, with an empty magazine, is 41.6 ounces (1.18 kg).
 Both the slide and frame are machined from an unspecified stainless steel.

 The M1911 Spartan comes with truly unique oil rubbed bronze Nitron finish on both the slide and frame, with the slide featuring 24kt gold inlay engraving.
 SIG Sauer's Nitron finish is a thin layer of amorphous "DLC" that both creates a hard protective coating and enhances lubricity.
 "DLC," in turn, is the acronym for Diamond-Like Carbon.
 DLC thus has some of the properties of diamond.